A restricted memory quasi-Newton bundle method for nonsmooth optimization on Riemannian manifolds: Restricted memory Riemannian quasi-Newton bundle method

 Now we present the details of our algorithm (Algorithm \ref{Algo:RQNBM}), which generalizes the steps described in Section \ref{sec2.1} to the manifold setting.
-The proposed algorithm also generates two iteration sequences: the sequence of trial points $\{y_k\}$ and the sequence of stability centers $\{x_k\}$.
-In particular, given an initial iterate $x_1\in \mathcal{M}$, we set $y_1=x_1$, the initial aggregate subradient $\tilde{g}_1=g_1\in \partial f(y_1)$, and choose an initial symmetric positive definite operator $\mathcal{H}_1$.
+The proposed algorithm also generates two iteration sequences: the sequence in $\mathcal{M}$ of trial points $\{y_k\}$ and the sequence in $\mathcal{M}$ of stability centers $\{x_k\}$.
+In particular, given an initial iterate $x_1\in \mathcal{M}$, we set $y_1=x_1$, the initial aggregate subgradient $\tilde{g}_1=g_1\in \partial f(y_1)$ and choose an initial symmetric positive-definite operator $\mathcal{H}_1$ on $T_{x_1}\mathcal{M}$.
 For the $k$th iteration, we define the search direction as

-where $\mathcal{H}_k$, a linear operator on $T_{x_k}\mathcal M$, approximates the inverse Riemannian Hessian of smooth $f$, and $\tilde{g}_k$ is an aggregate subgradient which plays the same role as the Riemannian gradient of smooth $f$.
+where $\mathcal{H}_k$ is a symmetric positive-definite linear operator on $T_{x_k}\mathcal{M}$, which approximates the inverse Riemannian Hessian of $f$ at $x_k$ if $f$ is smooth around $x_k$, and $\tilde{g}_k$ is an aggregate subgradient which plays the same role as the Riemannian gradient of smooth $f$.

-We extend the line search procedure in Euclidean spaces to the Riemannian setting (see Procedure \ref{Procedure:LS} below), which produces two stepsizes $t_L^k\geq 0$ and $t_R^k>0$.
-The next trial point is then defined by $y_{k+1}=R_{x_k}(t^k_Rd_k)$.
-Roughly speaking, if $f$ achieves a sufficient descent at $y_{k+1}$, then we have $t^k_L=t^k_R>0$ and $x_{k+1}=y_{k+1}$ (serious step); otherwise, we have $t^k_R>t^k_L=0$ and $x_{k+1}=x_k$ (null step).
-Note that a null step is also useful, since $y_{k+1}$ may significantly enrich the knowledge to the information of $f$ (see condition (\ref{null-step-cond2})).
+We extend the line-search procedure in Euclidean spaces to the Riemannian setting (see Procedure \ref{Procedure:LS} below), which produces two stepsizes $t_{\rm L}^k\geq 0$ and $t_{\rm R}^k>0$.
+The next trial point is then defined by $y_{k+1}=R_{x_k}(t^k_{\rm R}d_k)$.
+Roughly speaking, if $f$ achieves a sufficient descent at $y_{k+1}$ with a suitably large stepsize (see Remark \ref{remark31}(c.1)), then we have $t^k_{\rm L}=t^k_{\rm R}>0$ and $x_{k+1}=y_{k+1}$ (serious step); otherwise, we have $t^k_{\rm R}>t^k_{\rm L}=0$ and $x_{k+1}=x_k$ (null step).
+Note that a null step is also useful, since $y_{k+1}$ may significantly enrich the knowledge of the information of $f$ (see condition (\ref{null-step-cond2})).
 After a serious step, a sequence of consecutive null steps is produced until a new serious step is generated.
 The number of consecutive null steps between two adjacent serious steps may be finite or infinite.
 For the latter case, we can prove that the last serious iterate is stationary for $f$ on $\mathcal M$ (see Theorem \ref{Thm:4.2}).
 Otherwise, if the algorithm generates an infinite number of serious iterates, then every accumulation point of this sequence is stationary (see Theorem \ref{Thm:4.3}).